InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 **Mandatory** Add the library in the requirements.in file and update the requirements.txt file

-When the app is deployed, the requirements.txt file is used to install the necessary library.
+When the app is deployed, the requirements.txt file is used to install the necessary libraries.
-We use in our case langchain so we have to add - it otherwise the app will **not work.**
+We use in our case langchain so we have to add it - otherwise the app will **not work.**
 Modify the file:
 - app\backend\requirements.ini
 ![requirements.ini](../img/appstart/requirementsini.png)